simplertasks/aics/hn/hn-article-1.md

 That’s it — a complete working AI interaction, readable as plain text.

-no doubt you will notice the use of the double square brackets. [[…]].
-These can hold values for variables, the contents of templates or the users response
+No doubt you will notice the use of the double square brackets. [[…]].
+These can hold values for variables, the contents of templates or the users responses.

 If you want to learn more or